utricularian/expanse/README.md

 Runs the app in development mode.<br>
 Open [http://localhost:3006](http://localhost:3006) to view it in the browser

+### 'scripts/run_db'

+Creates a default postgres docker container.
+If data already exists launches the postgres server in a container.
+If the server is already running, leaves a friendly note saying it already did its job.

+### docker exec -it expanse-db <some command>

+Runs a command in the postgres container

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br>